aidant64/cs596_final_project/README.md

 - `sudo apt update && sudo apt install apache2`
 - `sudo a2enmod cgi`
 - `sudo systemctl restart apache2`
-- copy `./html` into `/var/www/html` so Apache can find our website source code
+- copy the contents of `./html` into `/var/www/html` so Apache can find our website source code

 ## User Interaction
 - Open 'localhost' or 'localhost:80' in any web browser to access and use the web interface which will connect to and modify the Geth network.